earthly/earthly/docs/earthfile/earthfile.md

 END
 ```

-The reason this is invalid is because the `IF` condition does not have a build environment initialized, to execute in.
+The reason this is invalid is because the `IF` condition is actually running the `/usr/bin/[` executable to test if the condition is true or false, and therefore requires a valid build environment has been initialized.

 Here is how this might be fixed.